 The Little Prince is the main character of the well-known eponymous novel written by the French author Antoine de Saint-Exupéry.
 Some people usually think this is a story written for kids, but it’s not.
 The symbolism is so powerful we can be touched by it and learn something at every age.
 In this essay, we are going to quickly review the story before explaining the connection between the Little Prince and Lewisia remedy.

-The story takes place in a desert where the narrator who is a pilot, had a plane accident and is trying to fix his engine when the Little Prince walks to him from nowhere.
-We only meet the Little Prince through to narrator’s eyes.
-The first thing the Little Prince said to the narrator, is the famous following quote "If you please, draw me a sheep,", which is an odd sentence as an introduction to someone.
+The story takes place in a desert where the narrator, who is a pilot, had a plane accident and is trying to fix his engine, when the Little Prince walks to him from nowhere.
+We only meet the Little Prince through the narrator’s eyes.
+The first thing the Little Prince said to the narrator is the famous following quote, "If you please, draw me a sheep," which is an odd sentence as an introduction to someone.

-The Little Prince comes from the sky and more precisely from an asteroid called B612.
-His planet is pretty small with 3 volcanos he carefully sweeps.
-He would also take away the baboabs seeds (which are very dangerous because once grown, a baobab destroys a planet).
-Through the Little Prince’ storytelling, we find out he also loves looking at sunsets and taking care of a capricious flower who gets easily upset.
+The Little Prince comes from the sky, and more precisely, from an asteroid called B612.
+His planet is pretty small with three volcanos that he carefully sweeps.
+He would also take away the baobab seeds (which are very dangerous because once grown, a baobab destroys a planet).
+Through the Little Prince’s storytelling, we find out he also loves looking at sunsets and taking care of a capricious flower who gets easily upset.
 At some point, he decided to start a journey to explore the universe.

-He visited 6 planets each one inhabited by one character: a king, a conceited man, a tippler, a business man, a lamplighter and a geographer.
+He visited six planets, each one inhabited by one character: a king, a conceited man, a tippler, a business man, a lamplighter and a geographer.
 On every planet, the Little Prince found himself not understanding the behaviour of those people.
 The seventh planet was eventually the Earth.
 He arrived in the middle of the desert, so surprised to see how big the planet seemed to be, and also surprised not to find any human beings.
-Nevertheless, he met a snake which is there a metaphor of death, a one-way ticket to the stars.
+Nevertheless, he met a snake which is there, a metaphor for death, a one-way ticket to the stars.
 Then, he came across a garden full of roses, alike the one on his planet.
 He felt some disappointment in facing the truth: his show-off flower is just one among many others.
-Then the next adventure is the most famous of the whole book: his encounter with the fox.
+Then, the next adventure is the most famous of the whole book: his encounter with the fox.
 That one taught him how to connect and bind with others.

-After sharing those experiences, we are back to the present moment with the author because of an emergency: they run out of water so they begin a walk in the desert to find a well.
-Another beautiful metaphor in this chapter, teaching us that the water from the well is more than just regular water.
+After sharing those experiences, we are back to the present moment with the author because of an emergency: they run out of water, so they begin a walk in the desert to find a well.
+This is another beautiful metaphor in this chapter, teaching us that the water from the well is more than just regular water.
 This one is nurturing because it contains the moments shared together during the walk to find the well.
 That’s also the moment the Little Prince chooses to announce to the narrator that he is about to go back home, to his planet.
-So he gets the narrator prepared to his departure, before going back to the desert waiting for the snake to "do his work" (the metaphor of the death).
+So, he gets the narrator prepared for his departure, before going back to the desert waiting for the snake to "do his work" (the metaphor of the death).

 The Little Prince is a special being.
 He looks like a human, a “little man” as the narrator describes him when they met.
 There is something ageless about him during the whole story: he seems to be young and old altogether.
 His physical appearance looks like a kid, and so is the way he speaks at some points.
-At other times, he speaks like an old soul, like a wise person who conveys a message for the humankind.
-Either the narrator or the reader might lose track of which part of him is on.
+At other times, he speaks like an old soul, like a wise person who conveys a message for humankind.
+Either the narrator or the reader might lose track of which part of him is present at any moment.

-The star-like child profile starts to uncover through the Little Prince…
+The star-like child profile starts to appear through the Little Prince…

 “I wonder whether the stars are set alight in heaven so that one day each one of us may find his own again.
 Look at my planet.
 It is right there above us.
 But how far it is” (Chap XVII)

-The other being who notices his purity right the way, is the snake which is in that story the metaphor of the death, the one who will help him to get back home.
+The other being who notices his purity right the way, is the snake which in that story is the metaphor for death, the one who will help him to get back home.

-Another feature that resonates with Lewisia, is the way the Little Prince stands out by holding back from people.
-Every time he visits a planet and meets inhabitants, he seems away of what is happening.
+A feature that resonates with Lewisia, is the way the Little Prince stands out by holding back from people.
+Every time he visits a planet and meets inhabitants, he seems removed from what is happening.
 Even though he talks with those characters, we can feel there is something lacking in the connection with others, like there is a gap between him and the rest of the world.
-The Little Prince keeps on repeating that “the grown-ups are very strange”.
+The Little Prince keeps on repeating that “the grown-ups are very strange.”
 He clearly doesn’t understand what’s going on with people’s behaviors.

 "Be my friends.
 I am alone."
 (Chap XIX)

-From there, we can picture the features of what we call indigo, autistic child, star-like child.
+From there, we can picture the features of what we call an indigo, autistic, or star-like child.
 Those persons are so aware of what’s going on around them and at the same time, so unable to fully connect because there is a huge gap between them and the world.

 Then, two major events happened and brought about a major shift.
 Until that moment, the Little Prince was discovering places and people, being more passive than active in some ways.
 When coming into the garden where he found many roses like the one he owns, he faced the disappointment of thinking he owns something unique: his capricious flower.
 That meltdown will then bring about a new encounter and a new way of thinking.
-He then met the fox who wants to make friends, and who will teach the Little Prince how to bond, how to connect with people, how to tame and to be tamed.
+He then met the fox who wanted to make friends, and who taught the Little Prince how to bond, how to connect with people, how to tame and to be tamed.
 In that process, the Little Prince has a part to play, that’s why he becomes active in his learning process.
-The fox taught him that patience, and time spent with someone, are among what valued the beginning of a relationship and are the foundations of love.
+The fox taught him that patience and time spent with someone are some of the key values at the beginning of a relationship, and the foundations of love.